TrellixVulnTeam/linkie_DFO3/README.md

 *None yet!
 DM me on Discord to get your server added here!*

 ## Documentation
-The documentation for Linkie is available at https://linkie.cxgdev.com.
+The documentation for Linkie is available at <a href="https://linkie.cxgdev.com/" target="_blank">https://linkie.cxgdev.com</a>.

 ## Issue / Bug Reporting
 If you find an issue, please report it to me in the Issues tab on GitHub.
 Or, you can report it on our [Discord server](https://discord.gg/FBfWyvajcK).